 March 9, 1862 – During the five-hour Battle of Hampton Roads, Va., the USS Monitor dueled to a standstill with the C.S.S.
 Virginia (originally the C.S.S.
 Merrimack) in one of the most famous moments in naval history - the first time two ironclads faced each other in a naval engagement.
 During the battle, the two ships circled one another, jockeying for position as they fired their guns.
 The cannon balls simply deflected off the iron ships.
 In the early afternoon, the Virginia pulled back to Norfolk.
 Neither ship was seriously damaged, but the Monitor effectively ended the short reign of terror that the Confederate ironclad had brought to the Union navy.

-March 9, 1871 – After the state legislature was petitioned to incorporate the City of Greenville, the legislature granted a charter on this day, which was accepted by a vote of the people on May 20, 1871.
+March 9, 1871 – After the Alabama state legislature was petitioned to incorporate the City of Greenville, the legislature granted a charter on this day, which was accepted by a vote of the people on May 20, 1871.
 John B. Lewis was elected the first Mayor of the City of Greenville.
+(In other words, Greenville was officially incorporated as a municipality on this day.)

 March 9, 1913 – Virginia Woolf delivered the manuscript for her first novel, “The Voyage Out,” to the Duckworth Publishing House.